 Ms. E is a petite Asian woman is in her sixties.
 She contracted COVID-19 through her college going nephews girlfriend.
 She is on high flow oxygen in a state of ‘happy hypoxia’.
 She is ill, but not in distress.
 I think she will recover.

 Mr. F is in his seventies.
 He has been in the hospital for three weeks and improving.
 He had gone into cardiac arrest overnight and was actively dying.
 His wife had been informed.
 We allow family visitation (in full PPE) when patients are at the end-of-life.
 Mr. F is able to hold on until his wife arrived.

 I move on to Mr. G, who is in his fourties.
 He is a diabetic, Hispanic farmworker.
 He had been in the ICU for three weeks on high flow oxygen.
 There had been no change in his condition.
 He is motivated and self-prone to improve his lung aeration.

-Mr. H lifts my spirits after this exhausting morning.
-He is 30 years old.
+Ms. H lifts my spirits after this exhausting morning.
+She is 26 years old.
 He had come through the ER yesterday.
-He had been defibrillated 7 times.
-His EKG had showed a myocardial infarction (STEMI).
-The cardiologist had elected to treat him with thrombolytics.
+She had been defibrillated 7 times.
+Her EKG had showed a myocardial infarction (STEMI).
+The cardiologist had elected to treat her with thrombolytics.
 It was a good call.
-He was tired but awake, off the ventilator, eager to go home.
-He had been diagnosed with COVID-19 a week ago and had woken up yesterday morning with crushing chest pains.
-He had developed blood clots in his coronary artery due to COVID-19 causing the cardiac arrest.
+She was tired but awake, off the ventilator, eager to go home, to her husband and toddler.
+She had been diagnosed with COVID-19 a week ago and had woken up yesterday morning with crushing chest pains.
+She had developed blood clots in her coronary artery due to COVID-19 causing the cardiac arrest.

 Mr. I is seventy-one years old.
 He has been in the ICU for over two months.
 He has a tracheostomy.
 He is very weak and delirious.
 We are awaiting placement at a long-term care facility so he can continue to rehab and possibly wean off the ventilator.